kavia-common/personal-notes-organizer-10363-10446/notes_frontend/README.md

 - created_at: timestamptz default now()
 - updated_at: timestamptz default now()

+To provision the schema and RLS policies, see assets/supabase.md for the exact SQL and troubleshooting steps.

 ## Scripts
 - `npm start` - start dev server
 - `npm test` - run tests